dryruby/rack-throttle/README.md

 genuinely overloaded and couldn't handle more requests, but for rate limiting an HTTP 403 response is more appropriate.
-Nonetheless, if you think otherwise, `Rack::Throttle` does allow you to override the returned HTTP status code by passing in the `:code => 503` option when constructing a `Rack::Throttle::Limiter` instance.
+Nonetheless, if you think otherwise, `Rack::Throttle` does allow you to override the returned HTTP status code by passing in a `:code => 503` option when constructing a `Rack::Throttle::Limiter` instance.

 Documentation